Tech-Matrix/Getting-Started/README.md

    #### 4. Add the necessary details

-   Now all there's left to do is to open the `contributors-list.md` file and add your name and a little about yourself !
+   Congrats!
+You're almost there!
+Open the `contributors-list.md` file and add your name and a little about yourself ! <br />

+   If you go to the project directory and execute the command `git status`, you'll see there are changes. <br />
+   Add the changed files to the branch you just created using the `git add` command: <br />
+   `git add contributors.md`

+   Now commit those changes using the git commit command:
+   `git commit -m "your-message"`

+   For example:
+   `git commit -m "added A-HK details to contributors list"`